dozheiny/barghman/readme.txt

 =============================== Barghman ===============================

-Barghman is a service that connects to Bargh provider and sends calendar in ICS format emails with your billing or usage schedule.
+Barghman is a service that connects to Bargh provider and sends calendar in ICS format emails with your blackout schedules.
 It can run as a standalone command or as a scheduled service using cron jobs.

 ================================ Usage =================================